 We rely on advertising to increase consumer awareness of our product offerings and pricing to drive store traffic and traffic to our e-commerce site.
-In addition, we rely and will increasingly rely on other forms of media advertising, including, without limitation, social media and e-marketing.
+In addition, we rely and will increasingly rely on other forms of media advertising, including digital, social media and e-marketing.
 Our future growth and profitability will depend in part upon the effectiveness and efficiency of our advertising and marketing programs.
-In order for our advertising and marketing programs to be successful, we must:
+Our advertising and marketing programs may not be successful if we do not: